Julius Keilwerth

 The Julius Keilwerth company is a German saxophone manufacturer, established in 1925.

 Company history

 Early history

 Julius Keilwerth first apprenticed for the Kohlert company in Graslitz, Czechoslovakia.
 After this apprenticeship, Julius Keilwerth and his brother, Max, established a workshop in their home around 1925 or 1926.
-They primarily manufactured saxophones for Adler and FX Hüller.
+They primarily manufactured saxophones for Adler and F. X. Hüller.
 The Julius Keilwerth company became one of the largest saxophone manufacturers in Europe by the start of WWII, with approximately 150 workers.
 After World War II, the company relocated to its present headquarters at Nauheim, Germany.

 In 1948, the old Julius Keilwerth production facilities in Graslitz, now Kraslice, became part of the Czech Amati collective, however the first saxophones that Amati sold were still stamped with the "JGK - Best in the World" trademark, had the model name "Toneking" and had Julius Keilwerth serial numbers.

 Changes in ownership

 Boosey & Hawkes purchased Keilwerth in 1989 and merged the company with Schreiber in 1996.
 The combined company was sold to The Music Group in 2003.
 In 2006 The Music Group was broken up and Schreiber & Keilwerth became an independent company.
 In March 2010, Schreiber & Keilwerth filed for bankruptcy.
 On 1 August 2010 they were acquired by Buffet Crampon.